dipikasgp/flood_it_solution/README.md

 ## Detailed Description
-This is a game to be played from the terminal.
+Solution of this flood it problem - https://arxiv.org/abs/1001.4420 This is a game to be played from the terminal.
 User can enter the number of tiles n and number of colors m.
 A n*n matrix will be formed with 0 to m-1 integers (where each integer represents a color) randomly assigned to each cell.
 ### Automated Mode